 The gravel roads and dirt roads can be a bit rough in places, and will not provide the smoothest/quietest ride, but they are in good condition.
 Keep an eye out for the dips and rises in the dirt and gravel roads.
 There are usually signs where the biggest ones are and you would do well to reduce speed to avoid damaging the truck, your gear, or your food stocks.

-You will spend most of your time driving on gravel roads as you tour the country.
+You will spend most of your time self-driving in Namibia on gravel roads as you tour the country.
 Keep in mind:

 - Gravel provides less traction and grip than paved roads, therefore you will need to reduce your speed